 Overview of Prepaid Wallet License

-Moreover, the various forms of Payment Wallet License are as follows:
+The minimum requirements for obtaining a Payment Wallet License are as follows:

 Benefits of Prepaid Wallet License

 The introduction Prepaid Wallet License in the Indian Economy is a very advantageous step; some of its benefits are as follows:

 Types of PPI for obtaining Payment Wallet License

 The latest Master Direction of RBI was released in 2021 by amending Master Direction on Issuance and Operation of Prepaid Payment Instruments, 2017.
 This Master Direction has given the following different kinds of PPIs in India:

 Under the 2021 new Master Circular of RBI, Small PPIs, i.e., both facility cash loading and no cash loading, are allowed to be issued by banks or non-banks after obtaining minimum information of the PPI holder.
 However, such PPIs are reloadable and are issued in electronic form.
 The issued instruments are used for the purchase of goods and services.
 The small PPIs are used in association with a group of identified merchants with specific contact with payment aggregator (payment gateway, for, e.g. Phone Pay, etc.).
 The amount loaded is limited to Rs.
 10,000 for a given month and Rs.
 1,20,000 for a financial year.
 Amount outstanding is limited to Rs.
 10,000, and the total amount to be debited in a month is limited to Rs.10,000.
 Loading and reloading are done by cash or electronic means, and small PPIs are required to convert themselves into full KYC PPIs within a period of 24 months from the date of issue of Prepaid Payment Instruments.